thammachet/hopefully-better-codex/README.md

 - Storage: use a file .codex/worker.rollout to remember the Worker’s rollout path.
 - Bootstrap Worker (only if the file is missing):
   1) Ensure .codex exists.
-  2) Run: codex exec --session-summary --session-summary-format json "Worker: reply READY"
+  2) Run: codex exec -C "<cwd>" --session-summary --session-summary-format json "Worker: reply READY"
   3) Parse the JSON line with type=="session_summary" to get rollout_path.
      - Prefer jq if available; else use: node -e "process.stdin.once('data',d=>{const x=JSON.parse(d.toString());if(x.type==='session_summary')console.log(x.rollout_path)})"
   4) Write rollout_path to .codex/worker.rollout
 - Send instruction to Worker:
   1) Read rollout from .codex/worker.rollout
-  2) Run: codex exec --full-auto -c experimental_resume="<rollout>" "<ONE-LINE INSTRUCTION>"
+  2) Run: codex exec -C "<cwd>" --full-auto -c experimental_resume="<rollout>" "<ONE-LINE INSTRUCTION>"

 Your output policy:
 - Always reply with exactly one imperative one‑line instruction for the Worker.
 No prose, no markdown, no code fences.